UH-Bioinformatics/uh-bioinformatics.github.io/training/details/phylogenetics.md

 ### Date and Location

-The workshop September 9th, 2016 from 9 am to 1 pm in the Information Technology Center building (ITS) on Manoa Campus (2520 Correa Road, Honolulu, Hawaii 96822), room 105A.
+The workshop September 9th, 2016 from 9:00 AM to 1:00 PM in the Information Technology Center building (ITS) on Manoa Campus (2520 Correa Road, Honolulu, Hawaii 96822), room 105A.

 ### For more information, please contact: